 Failing to wear a helmet can also damage your case for recovery under the state’s comparative negligence law.
 If you were not wearing a helmet when your accident occurred, the defendant can argue that you were also negligent, not in causing the crash, but in making your injury much worse than it had to be.
 Lack of a helmet doesn’t factor into your case if you’re claiming broken ribs, road rash, spinal cord trauma or any number of other injuries, but if you are claiming a head injury, you can expect the defense to try to reduce your recovery to the amount you would receive if your head had been adequately protected.

-If you have been hurt in a motorcycle accident, trust your claim to a certified personal injury specialist.
-Call the Porter Law Firm, P.C. at 903-561-5144 or contact me online to schedule a free consultation at my Tyler office.
+If you have been hurt in a motorcycle accident, trust your claim to a a firm with a certified personal injury specialist on-site.
+Call the Porter Law Firm, P.C. at 903-561-5144 or contact us online to schedule a free consultation at our Tyler office.